-Influences And Ideas
+Influences And Analysis

 This is a quick overview of some favorite artists, with some images.